christian-blum/ESP32-Key-Debouncer/README.md

 ```

 Call this in your `loop()` function.
 You don't _have_ to, strictly speaking, but if you want to use `callMeIfPressedOnLoop(handler)`
-or `callMeIfReleasedOnLoop(handler)`, you must.
+or `callMeIfReleasedOnLoop(handler)` or `callMeIfLongPressedOnLoop(handler)`, you must.
 Just do it.
 There, that wasn't too bad, was it?

 ### Constructors

 ```
   KeyDebouncer(uint8_t pin);
   KeyDebouncer(uint8_t pin, bool inverseLogic);
-  KeyDebouncer(uint8_t pin, bool inverseLogic, time_t autoRepeatPeriod, time_t autoRepeatDelay);
+  KeyDebouncer(uint8_t pin, bool inverseLogic, time_t autoRepeatPeriod = 0, time_t autoRepeatDelay = 0, time_t longPressDelay = 0);
 ```

 Creates a key debouncer instance.
 You need to provide the GPIO pin number, and you may request inverse logic (if your key is wired to GND instead of 3V3).
 If you would like the key to auto-repeat, provide the times in microseconds as well.
+If you want to be notified for long presses, provide the desired
+delay in microseconds.

 ### Destructor